Ɲ

-Ɲ is a letter indicating a palatal nasal.
+Ɲ ɲ is a letter indicating a palatal nasal.
 The lowercase form ɲ is used as an IPA symbol.
-The upper and lower case are used in the orthographies of some African languages (e.g. Bambara and Fula in Mali).
+The upper and lower case are used in the Latin orthographies of some African languages (e.g. Bambara and Fula in Mali).

 Its Unicode code points are U+019D and U+0272, respectively.

 Usage

 The lowercase form  ɲ is used as an IPA symbol for the voiced palatal nasal.

 The symbol ɲ is used to represent an alveolo-palatal nasal in some languages, since there is no IPA symbol with the latter meaning, and no language distinguishes the two.